xmon-org/ai-content-bundle/docs/guides/image-generation.md

 # Image Generation Guide

-How to generate images using the AI providers.
+How to generate images using Pollinations AI.

 ## Basic Usage